ese-msc/c-primer/_sources/part_three/05_combining_with_python.md

 #### The Python wrapper

 The Python wrapper is a little more complicated, but not much.
-We need to include the Python header file, and then define a function which takes a Python object as an argument, and returns a Python object back to the interpretter.
-The cored function itself is very simple, it just converts the Python object into a C array, calls the C function, and then converts the result back into a Python object.
+We need to include the Python header file, and then define a function which takes a Python object as an argument, and returns a Python object back to the interpreter.
+The core function itself is very simple, it just converts the Python object into a C array, calls the C function, and then converts the result back into a Python object.

 ```c++
 // These two lines are required to use the Python/C API